Neil Harlock: Career

-He Attended High School at Waitākere College.
+He attended High School at Waitākere College.

-Harlock represented New Zealand at under-20 and under-23, as well as the senior All Whites, making his debut in a 3–0 loss to Chile on 18 June 1995 and ended his international playing career with 9 A-international caps to his credit, his final cap an appearance in a 0–2 loss to Australia on 6 July 1997.he is now the president of Gungahlin United football club in Canberra, Australia.
-He is also currently the manager of the U9 Gungahlin Cosmos, who are currently undefeated in the 2021/22 season.
+Harlock represented New Zealand at under-20 and under-23, as well as the senior All Whites, making his debut in a 3–0 loss to Chile on 18 June 1995 and ended his international playing career with 9 A-international caps to his credit, his final cap an appearance in a 0–2 loss to Australia on 6 July 1997.

+He was the president of Gungahlin United Football Club (GUFC) in Canberra, Australia.
+In October 2025, GUFC announced winding up of operations due to financial mismanagement by former President Neil Harlock.